 6. Know when to negotiate and when to stop

 The dining room table above was originally listed at $1000 on Craigslist (purchase price $4300).
 To fit my husband’s family, we need an 8 person table which is not that common.
 Negotiations really are done best face to face.
 When I email a listing, I very rarely mention the price point for two reasons.
 First, it is easier to say no to an email than a person.
 They may also simply not respond.
 However, a seller will almost always give more information to the condition of the piece and how much they want to get rid of it.
-I can use this information for later.
+You can use this information for later.
 Secondly, my husband negotiates for a living so I always send the big guns.
 The coffee table at the top was one of our first purchases and we were not as savvy then as we are now.
 I loved it so much that I would have probably paid more at the time.
 We knew it was a good deal however, and did not ask for a price cut.
 While we all want a deal, the seller deserves respect as well.
 Don’t risk offending someone if you have a good deal already, and be timely!

 5. Know when to walk away